-9. COMMON STOCK
+10. COMMON STOCK

-In June 2021, we entered into a \$140.0 million ATM equity offering agreement with Craig-Hallum.
-Under the agreement we are able, at our discretion, to offer and sell shares of our common stock having an aggregate value of up to \$140.0 million through Craig-Hallum.
-In 2021, we had issued 4.0 million shares of our common stock for net proceeds of \$67.8 million under this ATM agreement.
-In 2022, we issued 4.3 million shares of our common stock for net proceeds of \$14.0 million under this ATM agreement.
-In January 2023, we issued 5.0 million shares of our common stock for net proceeds of \$12.5 million under the agreement.
-As of February 28, 2023, we have approximately \$43.5 million available under this ATM agreement.
+In August 2023, we entered into a \$35.0 million ATM equity offering agreement with Craig-Hallum.
+Under the agreement, we are able, at our discretion, to offer and sell shares of our common stock having an aggregate value of up to \$35.0 million through Craig-Hallum.
+As of December 31, 2023, we had completed sales under such sales agreement, having sold 6.1 million shares for net proceeds of \$15.5 million.
+As of December 31, 2023, we have approximately \$19.0 million available under this ATM agreement.

-In February 2021, we entered into a \$50.0 million ATM equity offering agreement with Craig-Hallum.
-Under the agreement we were able, at our discretion, to offer and sell shares of our common stock having an aggregate value of up to \$50.0 million through Craig-Hallum.
-We issued 2.5 million shares of our common stock for net proceeds of \$48.8 million under this ATM agreement.
+In June 2023, we entered into a \$45.0 million ATM equity offering agreement with Craig-Hallum.
+Under the agreement, we were able, at our discretion, to offer and sell shares of our common stock having an aggregate value of up to \$45.0 million through Craig-Hallum.
+As of June 30, 2023, we had completed sales under such sales agreement, having sold 10.9 million shares for net proceeds of \$43.9 million.
 No further shares are available for sales under this agreement.

-In December 2020, we entered into a \$13.0 million ATM equity offering agreement with Craig-Hallum.
-Under the agreement we were able, from time to time, at our discretion to offer and sell shares of our common stock having an aggregate value of up to \$13.0 million through Craig-Hallum.
-As of December 31, 2020, we had issued 1.0 million shares for net proceeds of \$6.1 million that was received in January 2021.
-The \$6.1 million was classified as subscriptions receivable on our December 31, 2020 balance sheet and is not included in the cash balance as of December 31, 2020.
-In January 2021, we issued 1.1 million shares of our common stock for net proceeds of \$6.6 million under the agreement.
-In total, we issued 2.1 million shares of our common stock for net proceeds of \$12.7 million under this ATM agreement.
-No further shares are available for sales under this agreement.
+In June 2021, we entered into a \$140.0 million ATM equity offering agreement with Craig-Hallum.
+Under the agreement we were able, at our discretion, to offer and sell shares of our common stock having an aggregate value of up to \$140.0 million through Craig-Hallum.
+As of December 31, 2022, we had issued 8.3 million shares of our common stock for net proceeds of \$81.8 million under this ATM agreement.
+During the quarter ended March 31, 2023, we issued 5.0 million shares of our common stock for net proceeds of \$12.5 million under the agreement.
+The sales agreement was terminated in June 2023.

-10. SHARE-BASED COMPENSATION
+11. SHARE-BASED COMPENSATION